Community - Location - About

 Prince Edward County (known to many as “The County”) is a single-tier municipal government with city status that handles all municipal services.

-For purposes of Statistics Canada, Prince Edward County is a census subdivision.
+For purposes of Statistics Canada, Prince Edward County is a census subdivision (geocode 351302).

 Ontario Provincial Police – Prince Edward Detachment – Picton provides policing of land and waterways.
 Specialized units include drug enforcement, aviation, explosive disposal, search and rescue, canine and emergency response.